 Now that Christmas is here I felt inspired to share some thoughts about this season and the gift of Christmas.
 But Christmas isn’t always an easy time of year for people either.
-It is suppose to be a time of joy, family, celebration of Jesus birth, happiness and giving but for some it is not ‘The Most Wonderful Time of the Year.’
-At the end I share a video about finding joy in the midst of hardships during Christmas.
+It is supposed to be a time of joy, family, celebration of Jesus birth, happiness and giving but for some, it is not ‘The Most Wonderful Time of the Year.’
+At the end, I share a video about finding joy in the midst of hardships during Christmas.
 Lastly – I have a special gift that I’m preparing for you as a thank you for taking continuing to journey with me on this Life Purpose and Abundance Newsletter!

 Christmas is forever, not for just one day,

 for loving, sharing, giving, are not to put away

 like bells and lights and tinsel, in some box upon a shelf.

 The good you do for others is good you do yourself.